aautcq/web-resume/README.md

 npm run build
 ```

 You'll find the PDF file at the root of your project.
+If you have your own version of this repository on your github account, you can directly create a GitHub Pages website to have it hosted.